-See which appeal more to your target audience to optimize conversions.
+See which appeals more to your target audience to optimize conversions.

 For instance, we ran a two-part worldwide Facebook campaign.
-We discovered that there was one specific color that converted better than any other when used as a simple background.
+We discovered that one specific color converted better than any other when used as a simple background.

 Geofencing & Geotargeting: Get those Customers When They’re Close!